VictoriaArg/VictoriaArg/README.md

 <h1 align="center">Hi there fellas 👋, I'm Victoria</h1>
 <h3 align="center">I'm a Full Stack developer from Argentina</h3>
 <p>
  I also have a bachelor's degree on Industrial Design.
 I'm passionate about technology, product design and user experience.
 What I particularly like about the IT world is the team collaboration and the "geekiness" of the people I got to know from it.
-I'm really interested in mobile development, I got a taste of React Native in my last project and now I'm really into it.
+I'd love to get into the gaming industry, where user experience is key for the development of a whole product.
+Riot Games behind the scenes videos on youtube are my main inspiration.</p>
- My goal for this 2021 is working remotely and develop personal projects with tons of cool 2d animations.
-In the near future I'd like to become a digital nomad for a few years.</p>
+My goal for this 2021 is working remotely and develop personal projects with tons of cool 2d animations.</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=victoriaarg&label=Profile%20views&color=0e75b6&style=flat" alt="victoriaarg" /> </p>